 Time: ~30 mins

 I have spent many a sunset at the Cholla Cactus Garden, but only recently have enjoyed a sunrise here.
-I honestly recommend both experiences, but whichever you choose, you can’t lose.
+I honestly recommend both experiences, because whichever you choose, you win.

 The Cholla Cactus Garden is a very short loop trail fairly far south into the park, within the Colorado Desert portion of Joshua Tree.
 In this area, you won’t really see many Joshua Trees, but due to the lower elevation, you’ll see tons of cacti!

-Keep in mind that it will take a solid hour to reach this spot, so if you are driving from outside the park, take that into account when you plan your sunrise timing.
+Keep in mind that it will take a solid hour to drive to this spot, so take that into account when you plan your sunrise timing.

-The Cholla Cactus Garden is a super cool sunrise spot in Joshua Tree because the emerging light almost highlights all of the various spikes on the cacti, making them glow in a beautiful never-ending sea of thorns.
-Pinks and glowing oranges against the mountainous backdrop is breathtaking.
+The Cholla Cactus Garden is a super cool sunrise spot in Joshua Tree because the emerging light seems to highlight every single spike on the cacti, making them glow in a beautiful never-ending sea of thorns.

 Distance: 0.25 miles